Gary Raymond casts a critical eye on his own reading habits and the category of ‘modern women writers’, with a focus on Hilary Mantel.

 I have many blind spots in my reading – doesn’t everybody?
-But the most shameful one is my lack of experience in modern women’s literature.
-And by that I mean books written by women.
+But the most shameful one is my lack of experience in modern women’s literature and women writers.
 For ‘modern women’s literature’ is an industry category, and it serves no purpose; it certainly does not serve the women who are shoved into that category.
 Categories dominate literature.
 Agents are chronically obsessed with them.
 And women are the people who suffer most for it.
 You’ll even notice that throughout this article I will refer to ‘women writers’, as if they write in another language, or use mystical symbols.
 They do none of these things.
 They write good books, bad ones, ones that interest me and ones that don’t; just like the male writers who go about their craft without a prefix.
 And yet I know as much (probably less) about ‘modern women writers’ as I do Russian epics, or Chilean post-modernists.

 I know the big hitters: Toni Morrison, Nadine Gordimer, Margaret Atwood, Joyce Carol Oates and a slew of others; Du Maurier, Carter, McCullers.
 I came to love them from the same springboard as I did the Russian Masters and South American literature, out of a sense of intellectual obligation.
 The obligation turned to admiration, and often to adoration.
 But after that there is drop off that questions the natural balance that you’ll find in my record collection, for instance.
 The reason why this may be has only become clear to me in the last few weeks.